 Grate the cheese.
 Crack 3 eggs into a bowl, add an egg yolk and milk and whisk with a fork.

-Pour the egg mixture over the bacon, onion mix.
+Pour the egg mixture over the onion mix.
 Using oven gloves carefully sit the flan tin on the hot baking tray and into the oven for about 20 minutes until cooked, but still slightly wobbly.